Notice of Privacy Practices

 - Personal Representatives – We may disclose PHI to your personal representative, as established under applicable law, or to an administrator, executor, or other authorized individual associated with your

-- Appointment Reminders: We may contact you to provide appointment reminders or information about genetic counseling, treatment alternatives, or other health related benefits or services that may be of interest to you.
+- Appointment Reminders: We may contact you to provide appointment reminders, treatment alternatives, or other health related benefits or services that may be of interest to you.

 Uses and Disclosures Requiring Authorizations